Integrated Psychedelics FAQs

 -

 I offer support services rooted in harm reduction, integration counseling, and psychedelic education.
 Sessions are offered exclusively in jurisdictions where personal or spiritual use is decriminalized, legally permitted, or constitutionally protected.
 All services are conducted in accordance with applicable local laws, decriminalization measures, and recognized religious or spiritual exemptions.
-Clients are responsible for lawfully sourcing any substances they choose to consume during sessions.
+Clients are strongly encouraged to source any substances they choose to consume during sessions.

 -